mediasuitenz/developer-coding-exercise/readme.md

 * Please build the server in either Express or Django.

 ## The Client
 * The client code should consume JSON data from the API and present it as two pages: a List of Posts and an individual Post.
+The URL should identify the page the user is on - i.e. a refresh should return the user to the same page, not return them to an initial location.
 * The tags should only be displayed on Post page, not on the List of Posts.
 * Please build the client in whatever Javascript technology you feel most comfortable with; native JS, Ember, React, etc.
 * Don’t worry about styling/making the site look good.
 It purely needs to demonstrate that the javascript is consuming your API and turning the json into useful content on-screen.
 * We recommend you start by building the API to provide data to the client, but leave out the tags functionality initially.
-Come back and complete the tags when the rest of the application is working.
+Come back and complete the tags when the rest of the application is working and if you have the time.